jessiezhou819/data-science-project/README.md

 # data-science-project

-Check out our report here:
+Check out our report
-[file:///Users/jiaqizhou/Downloads/report.html]
+<a href="file:///Users/jiaqizhou/Downloads/report.html">HERE</a>